-The underwriters initially propose to offer the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus supplement.
-After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the underwriter.
+The underwriters have advised us that they propose to offer the shares of common stock to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$0.2610 per share of common stock.
+After the initial offering, the Representative may change the offering price and other selling terms.

-The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds, before expenses, to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 333,333 shares of our common stock.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Total Without With Per Share Option Option Public offering price \$ 4.50 \$9,999,999 \$11,499,999 Underwriting discounts and commissions \$ 0.27 \$ 600,000 \$ 690,000 Proceeds, before expenses, to us \$ 4.23 \$9,399,999 \$10,809,999
+Per S Per Share Total Without Option to Purchase Additional Shares With Option to Purchase Additional Shares Without Option to Purchase Additional Shares With Option to Purchase Additional Shares Public offering price \$ 7.250 \$ 7.250 \$25,012,500 \$28,764,375 Underwriting discounts and commissions \$ 0.435 \$ 0.435 \$ 1,500,750 \$ 1,725,863 Proceeds to us, before expenses \$ 6.815 \$ 6.815 \$23,511,750 \$27,038,512